mahankarimiii02/ICSA-17-124-01/README.md

 python ./main.py
 ```
 # The warnings :
-1. The tool has been writen for educatonal purpose and nothing more ... it's you and your own responsibility
+1. The tool has been written for educational purposes only and nothing more.
+I'm not responsible for other usages.
-2. Any governmental usage from this tool is permanently not allowed
+2. Any governmental usage of this tool is strictly prohibited.